 Check for Proper Fit

 After you have selected a harness based on your dog’s measurements, it’s essential to do a final fitting.
-Put the harness on your dog and ensure that it fits snugly but not too tight.
-Check that the straps are not rubbing against their skin or causing any discomfort.
-A properly fitting harness should allow your dog to move freely without any restriction.
+Put the harness on your dog and ensure it fits snugly but not too tight.
+Check that the straps are not rubbing against their skin or causing discomfort.
+A properly fitting harness should allow your dog to move freely without restriction.

 Ensure Freedom of Movement

-This image is property of snugglepets.co.uk.
+This image is the property of snugglepets.co.uk.